morlinbrot/patterns/README.md

 Any number of `Glyph` objects store state like position, font style, etc.

 Multiplayer shooter: Limited number of `Particle` objects (bullet, missile, shrapnel) store a color and a sprite (lots of memory).
-Any number of `MovingParticle` objects store information on coords, vector, speed, etc.
+A large number of `MovingParticle` objects only store information on coords, vector, speed, etc.

 #### Discussion